[Editor's note: this article was first published in September 2017 and has been updated on July 21, 2020.]

 Another important aspect during the analysis stage involves assessing the potential revenue.
 How would the product manage to make money?
 After all, having an app just for the sake of it can be cool, but defeats the purpose of owning a business.

-After having thoroughly analyzed the market and the customer persona, the next step would be to document and wireframe the app, to understand future functionalities.
+After having thoroughly analyzed the market and the customer persona, created a customer journey map and decided on a business model, the next step would be to document and wireframe the app, to understand future functionalities.

 Although it may look like time is not on your side, actually drawing detailed sketches of the future product helps enormously.
 “Who has time to doodle when the deadline is so close?!”, you may be asking yourself.
-Keep in mind that, without this necessary stage, you may be overlooking essential aspects that may, in the end, make the difference between your product and that of the competition.
+Keep in mind that, without this necessary stage, you may be overlooking essential aspects that may, in the end, make the difference between your product and your competitor's.

 Sketching does a lot more than simply tracing steps.
 It can be a powerful: